So you want to study Korean.

 Study Tips for Making the Most of Learning Korean Online

 - Make a schedule and stick to it.
 If you enrolled in (and paid good money for) a course that holds class every Tuesday and Thursday from 6:30 to 7:30 p.m., how often would you miss class?
 I’m betting you’d have next to perfect attendance.
 The same should go for online learning.
-I highly recommend setting aside about an hour of study each night to learn Korean.
+I highly recommend setting aside about an hour of study each night to learn Korean with websites.
 And yes, at a certain level, watching your favorite Korean movie, whether you’re renting or using Netflix, totally counts.

 - Keep a notebook.
 Nothing helps you remember how to do something more than physically writing it down, especially if you need to learn Hangul, the Korean alphabet.
 Oftentimes, you may have the option of doing little exercises.
 Either print them out or use your notebook to write down your answers.